WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 ![Read/Update: Don't Talk about Fight Club](./images/read-update.jpeg)

-**Keywords:** DID update, DID read, bad reputation, double-spend identity, canonical update, forked identity, malicious controller attack
+**Keywords:** DID update, DID read, bad reputation, canonical update, double-spend identity, forked identity, malicious controller attack

 **NFR Attributes:** attributability, non-repudiation

 **Summary:** If a malicious identity controller anticipates negative feedback from a user or customer, the controller can give the user a DID which is not the identity that other people look to for reputation, thus dodging the bad review.

 From the user's perspective, this attack is difficult to detect in cases where public knowledge is not common (dark markets, black markets, fight clubs, etc.).
-It can simply look like the controller has updated their DID to a new identifier in a DID method that doesn't support canonical updates (e.g. rotate their keys in key-based DID methods).
+It can simply look like the controller has updated their DID to a new identifier when using a DID method that doesn't support canonical updates (e.g. rotatation of keys in key-based DID methods).

-**Examples:** did:key and similar DID methods if they loosened their restrictions and allowed updates
+**Examples:** did:key and similar DID methods if they loosened their restrictions and allowed updates.

-**Assumptions:** The victim has reason not to publicly claim involvement with the identity controller
+**Assumptions:** The victim has reason not to publicly claim involvement with the identity controller.

 **User Story:** George joins Fight Club, an underground men's group.
 At first, he's thrilled to be included but as time goes on he realizes that Tyler, the leader, is abusive.
-He leaves the group, but that's not enough — he wants to warn others.
+He leaves the group, but that's not enough: he wants to warn others.
 He writes a negative review of Tyler with Tyler's DID as the subject of the review.

 Unfortunately, unbeknownst to George, no one will ever read his review of Tyler.
 When people hear about Fight Club and want to check it out, the invitees see a different DID, one that has only good reviews.

 Tyler was able to make sure that George's review would be dropped because he chose to use a DID method that allowed updates without having to publicly announce them and without deactivating the old DID.
+George was given the updated DID; everyone else was given the original.
 Thus, from George's perspective, nothing is wrong: Tyler just did a regular key rotation.
 But the new invitees never hear of any update to a new DID and never know that George's review might be pertinent to them.

 Because no one in Fight Club talks about Fight Club, the split identity is not discovered.

 **Risks:**

-1. **Bad Reputation Masking**: Reputation usually requires the collection of information from multiple sources about the same subject.
+1. **Bad Reputation Suppression**: Reputation usually requires the collection of information from multiple sources about the same subject.
 However, if the subject is able to selectively use a different identifier, software that naively correlates only based on identifier (and not on the entity that is the subject) will miss the bad reviews.
 2. **Repudiation**: Being able to carry over reputation to a new identity and then drop the identity at will without anyone noticing creates a repudiation problem.
 How does a verifier know that you controlled the newly created DID if the update was not recorded anywhere?

 **Mitigations:**